khanabid20/BDDStepsGenerator/README.md

 5. **Logs** also gets generated, which will help for debugging in case of bad feature file or some error.

-**Intend of this project is just to demonstrate how we can automate the thing.
+**Intent of this project is just to demonstrate how we can automate the thing.
 And utilizes both gradle & maven build tools (one can use any of them).**

 **Hope you all find it helpful**